AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 Rare side effects that may show up in blood tests:

-- a small number of cells involved in blood clotting
+- low number of cells involved in blood clotting

 - low white blood cell count (reversible).